Alcohol and Insomnia Connection

 There's a link between alcohol and insomnia, referred to as alcohol insomnia.
 The substance interferes with the ability to sleep well.

 It's common for someone who's alcohol-dependent to experience long-term sleep problems.
 Insomnia and other sleep disorders are typical symptoms of alcoholism.

-Insomnia occurs when a person has sleep difficulties.
-It might include:
+Insomnia occurs when a person has sleep difficulties such as falling or staying asleep.